dexidp/dex/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thank you for sending a pull request!
-Here some tips for contributors:
+Here are some tips for contributors:

 1. Fill the description template below.
 2. Sign a DCO (if you haven't already signed it).